 “Should we be able to make more after that?
 Sure.
 This is sophomore year, is the next one junior year?
 Is the next one senior year?
 Is there a summer break between each of those?
 I don’t know what, but it was sort of how do we do a journey for Peter not dissimilar for what the students of Hogwarts would go through each of their years, which was one of the early ideas we had for the movies.”

-Given that the MCU runs in real-time, this idea is a tacit admission that the next Spider-Man film will release shortly after Spider-Man: Homecoming — say, within those two years.
+Given that the MCU runs in real-time, this idea was a tacit admission that the movies would release in quick succession.
 That would allow Marvel to capitalize on Tom Holland's youth, and to chart Peter Parker's journey through high-school and into college.

 A Spider-Man Corner of the MCU